GloryyrolG/GloryyrolG.github.io/_pages/about.md

 - Probabilistic Modeling
 - Generative Models
-- Pose and Shape Estimation applications.
+- Pose & Shape Estimation applications
+- 3D Reconstruction & Rendering.

 He is open to any discussions and collaboration:)